BudalaSreenidhi/EmployeeManagement/README.md

 I perform operations by using annotations.
 And in service class, by using in-built methods like save, get, findall,.
 I used to perform certain crud operations in the database.
+You check out the code in the master branch.